Spill Tab

-Claire Chicha (born July 12, 1997), is a Los Angeles-based singer-songwriter, known by her stage name Spill Tab (stylized as spill tab).
+Claire Chicha (born July 12, 1997), known by her stage name Spill Tab (stylized as spill tab), is a Los Angeles-based singer-songwriter.
 She sings in English and French.
 An alternative pop musician, she has been noted by music media outlets for her lo-fi vocals and sound.

 Early life

 Born in Bangkok, Thailand to an Algerian father and a South Korean mother, Chicha has spent time growing up in Paris, Los Angeles, and Bangkok.

 Career

 Tour managing and Oatmilk (2019–2020)

 Based in Los Angeles, Chicha first ventured into the music industry working as an A&R intern, and merchandise manager for her close friend Gus Dapperton.
 She released her debut single, "Decompose", in September 2019.
 Shortly after, her music began gaining some traction at the beginning of the COVID-19 pandemic.
 In December 2020, she released the track "name" and its accompanying music video, in addition to her debut EP Oatmilk.
 The EP features production work from David Marinelli, her main collaborator.